What is Carers Allowance? How Can I Claim a Carers Allowance

 • Either you live in Northern Ireland as a permanent resident or you belong to armed forces and live abroad.
 The situation will be the same if you live and serve someone who is associated with the armed forces and living abroad.

-• You have lived in Northern Ireland for two to three years before you made claim.
+• You have lived in Northern Ireland for two to three years before you made the claim.

 How to claim Carer’s Allowance?

 Now that you know the eligibility criteria, you must be thinking of the process to claim it.
-Online applying is the most user-friendly way for this.
-If this is not suitable for you, you can download the apps and take help from disability and Carer’s service.
+Online application is the most user-friendly way for this.
+If this is not suitable for you, you can download the apps and get help from disability and Carer’s service.
 The app varies for your age.
 The details include the following:

 The Bottom Line:

-Disclaimer: This article intends to provide general information based on can I claim a carers allowance?
+Disclaimer: This article intends to provide general information based on the ability to claim a carer’s allowance.

 Request A Callback